 Consequently, the end product of the reaction is such that elastic fibers and cell nuclei are stained black by the Verhoeff component.
 Collagen and muscle are stained red by the van Gieson counterstain, which also results in yellow staining of cell cytoplasm and other tissue components.

 This stain is used widely for both diagnostic and research purposes.

 In diagnostic labs, VVG is used to identify the presence or absence of elastic fibers in tissues.
-For instance, pathologists may use it to demonstrate loss of elastic tissue in the lung in patients with emphysema, and thinning and loss of elastic fibers in blood vessels of patients with arteriosclerosis.
+For instance, pathologists may use it to demonstrate the loss of elastic tissue in the lung in patients with emphysema and thinning and loss of elastic fibers in the blood vessels of patients with arteriosclerosis.

 Similarly, researchers investigating any of these types of diseases may also routinely examine VVG-stained tissue sections to detect the presence or absence of elastic fibers in tissues of interest.
 Other researchers may simply use the stain simply to differentiate connective tissue fibers in tissues of interest.

 How do you use Verhoeff-van Gieson stain in your lab?